-When hiking in areas that are remote or that have very dense forest and undergrowth, I carry always carry an extra layer, especially if I’m not familiar with the area.
-I have been hiking a long time, and am not ashamed to admit that in the past I was “misplaced” on occasion.
+When hiking in remote areas or with dense forests and undergrowth, I carry an extra layer, especially if I’m unfamiliar with the area.
+I have been hiking for a long time, and I am not ashamed to admit that I was “misplaced” on occasion in the past.

 I also carry an InReach locator device on these hikes.
-This is mostly for peace of mind for my family, but as I’ve gotten older the device has given me more confidence when tackling harder hikes.
+This is mostly for peace of mind for my family, but as I’ve gotten older, the device has given me more confidence when tackling harder hikes.
 I used to think I was indestructible.
-That belief is gone, and knowing I have a way to call for an assist if needed allows me more freedom.
+That belief is gone, and knowing I can call for assistance if needed allows me more freedom.

 Safety has also become more important for me as I have matured.
 I provide someone with my starting and ending locations.
-I typically give them the Google coordinates for the trail heads if they are available, and leave a map of where I anticipate hiking.
+I typically give them the Google coordinates for the trailheads, if available, and leave a map of where I anticipate hiking.
 An estimate for completing the hike is also important, along with a stretch time or a time I absolutely expect to be finished.

-- Wind Shirt/Fleece Pullover – I always carry this, and often hike in it in cooler temperatures.
-I prefer the fleece.
+- Wind Shirt/Fleece Pullover – I always carry this and often hike in cooler temperatures.
+I prefer fleece.
 It is lighter and regulates my temperature better when moving fast.

 - Rain Pants – I have an older pair of ultra-light pants from Montbell.
 I don’t think Montbell makes them anymore.
-They are about 3-4 ounces, and I use them for rain and wind protection if it get’s cold.
+They are about 3-4 ounces; I use them for rain and wind protection if it gets cold.

 - Beanie – I carry my Yak Wool Kora Beanie I got for Christmas.
-It has performed well and I’ve been please with how warm it keeps my head, considering it’s light weight.
+It has performed well, and I’ve been pleased with how warm it keeps my head, considering it’s lightweight.

 - Gloves – A pair of generic fleece gloves.
 I use these under my liners when it’s really cold.

-- Glove Liners – A generic brand of waterproof glove liners I found on sale at REI.
-I mostly use them if it is cold, so don’t always carry them in the summer.
-I also have a pair of Mountain Laurel Design Mitts, but use these over my winter gloves.
+- Glove Liners – I found a generic brand of waterproof glove liners on sale at REI.
+I mostly use them if it is cold, so I don’t always carry them in the summer.
+I also have a pair of Mountain Laurel Design Mitts, which I use over my winter gloves.

 - Bandanna (2) – I either wear or carry one.

 - Sunglasses – I don’t wear these below treeline much unless at higher elevations where the woods are not as dense.
-They are prescription and back-ups for my glasses.
-Hopefully, I never lose my glasses at night.
+They are prescriptions and backups for my glasses.
+Hopefully, I will never lose my glasses at night.